Automorphisms of Generalized Fermat manifolds: Generalized Fermat manifolds

-\begin{remark} If $n=d+1$, then we will use the notations $C_{2}^{k}=\{x_{1}^{k}+x_{2}^{k}+c_{3}^{k}=0\} \subset {\mathbb P}^{2}$, $S^{k}_{3}:=\{x_{1}^{k}+x_{2}^{k}+x_{3}^{k}+x_{4}^{k}=0\} \subset {\mathbb P}^{3}$ and $M^{k}_{d+1}:=\{x_{1}^{k}+x_{2}^{k}+\cdots+x_{d+2}^{k}=0\} \subset {\mathbb P}^{d+1}$. \end{remark}
+\begin{remark} If $n=d+1$, then we will use the notations $C_{2}^{k}=\{x_{1}^{k}+x_{2}^{k}+x_{3}^{k}=0\} \subset {\mathbb P}^{2}$, $S^{k}_{3}:=\{x_{1}^{k}+x_{2}^{k}+x_{3}^{k}+x_{4}^{k}=0\} \subset {\mathbb P}^{3}$ and $M^{k}_{d+1}:=\{x_{1}^{k}+x_{2}^{k}+\cdots+x_{d+2}^{k}=0\} \subset {\mathbb P}^{d+1}$. \end{remark}

-\begin{theorem} If $\Lambda \in X_{n,d}$, then $M^{k}_{n}(\Lambda)$ is an irreducible nonsingular complete intersection. \end{theorem} \begin{proof} Let us observe that the matrix of coefficients of \eqref{GFM} has rank $(m+1)\times(m+1)$ and moreover, all of its $(m+1)\times(m+1)$-minors are different from zero (this is the general position condition of the $n+1$ hyperplanes).
+\begin{proposition} If $\Lambda \in X_{n,d}$, then $M^{k}_{n}(\Lambda)$ is an irreducible nonsingular complete intersection. \end{proposition} \begin{proof} Let us observe that the matrix of coefficients of \eqref{GFM} has rank $(m+1)\times(m+1)$ and all of its $(m+1)\times(m+1)$-minors are different from zero (this is the general position condition of the $n+1$ hyperplanes).
 The result follows from \cite[Proposition 3.1.2]{Ter88}.
-For explicitness, let us workout the case $d=2$ (the case $d=1$ was noted in \cite{GHL09}).
+For explicitness, let us work out the case $d=2$ (the case $d=1$ was noted in \cite{GHL09}).

 Set $\lambda_{0,1}=\lambda_{0,2}=1$ and consider the following degree $k$ homogeneous polynomials $f_{i}:=\lambda_{i,1} x_{1}^{k}+\lambda_{i,2}x_{2}^{k}+x_{3}^{k}+x_{4+i}^{k} \in {\mathbb C}[x_{1},\ldots,x_{n+1}]$, where $i \in \{0,1,\ldots,n-3\}$.
 Let $V_{i} \subset {\mathbb P}^{n}$ be the hypersurface given as the zero locus of $f_{i}$.